devops-collective-inc/monad-manifesto-annotated/manuscript/chapter-6-the-monad-shell-msh.md

 **Notes**

 [^6-1]: ORIGINAL: Msh will be able to seamlessly invoke legacy commands and legacy shells will be able to seamless invoke Msh CmdLets.
-(Msh will provide a mechanism to export CmdLets for access from the legacy shells)
+(Msh will provide a mechanism to export CmdLets for access from the legacy shells) [In fact, PowerShell never implemented an easy way for legacy commands to invoke cmdlets]